sdnfv/openNetVM/examples/scaling_example/README.md

 Scaling Example NF
 ==
 This program showcases how to use NF scaling.
 It shows how to use the ONVM scaling API or use the advanced rings mode and implement your own scaling logic.
-The NF will spawn X children (provided by `-n`, defaulting to 1 if arg isn't provided) and send packets to destination NF.
+The NF will spawn `N` children (provided by `-n`, defaulting to 1 if arg isn't provided) with the same service ID as the parent NF.
+When packets are received, they are distributed equally among the parent and children (`N+1`) NFs.
+Packets are then forwarded to the destination NF (provided by `-d`).

-Has 2 modes:
+This NF can be run in 2 modes:

- - By default using the nflib ring processing, the NF will use the functions provided in the nf_function_table callbacks.
+ - **Callback Mode**: This mode will be used by default.
+In callback mode, the NF will use the functions provided in the `nf_function_table` callbacks. `nf_function_table->pkt_handler` is set to a default function for forwarding packets to the destination NF provided by `-d`.
- - Second with the advanced rings flag, the NF will do its own pthread creation, manage the NF rx/tx ring on its own..
+ - **Advanced Rings Mode**: This mode will be used when the advanced rings flag, `-a`, is set.
+The NF will do its own pthread creation and manage the NF rx/tx ring on its own.
+In advanced rings mode, the default action for processing packets in `thread_main_loop` is to forward packets to the destination NF provided by `-d`.

 Compilation and Execution
 --